Advertisement

 The Alpine Terrace Market Rate Program for 2-bedroom units began accepting applications on March 25, 2025.
 Only one application per family.

-This is a referral-based program for families approaching the end of the Stabilization and Recovery Program, available in Anchorage and other AHFC Voucher Program communities.
-Eligibility is for families at or below 50% AMI, and applications were processed in order of receipt.
+This is a referral-based rental assistance program for families nearing the end of the Stabilization and Recovery Program, with income at or below 50% of the area median income.
+There were 250 New Start vouchers available.

 Status History